A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

-While it may seem like there could be different choices of polygraphic bases~$E$ that freely generate $\cC$, the following proposition identifies an intrinsic property in terms of the categorical structure of $\cC$ that characterizes the cells of $\cC$ that belong to $E$.
+While it may seem like there could be different choices of polygraphic generating sets~$E$ that freely generate $\cC$, the following proposition identifies an intrinsic property in terms of the categorical structure of $\cC$ that characterizes the cells of $\cC$ that belong to $E$.
 This discussion is treated e.g.~in \cite[\textsection5]{MakkaiNotes} and \cite[\textsection1.2.3]{HenryNonunitalPolygraphs}.

-\begin{prop} If an $\omega$-category is freely generated by a polygraphic basis~$E$, the set $E$ is given precisely by all non-trivial cells of $\cC$ that are indecomposable, i.e., that can only be factored by using trivial cells. \end{prop}
+\begin{prop} If an $\omega$-category is freely generated by a polygraphic generating set~$E$, the set $E$ is given precisely by all non-trivial cells of $\cC$ that are indecomposable, i.e., that can only be factored by using trivial cells. \end{prop}

-In particular, if $\cC$ is freely generated by a polygraphic basis $E$, then the set~$E$ is uniquely determined, and it makes sense to talk about \emph{the} polygraphic basis that generates $\cC$.
-Notice that the uniqueness of the polygraphic basis will also be a consequence of~\cref{polygraphimpliesbasis} together with~\cref{UniqueOmegaBasis}.
+In particular, if $\cC$ is freely generated by a polygraphic generating set $E$, then the set~$E$ is uniquely determined, and it makes sense to talk about \emph{the} polygraphic generating set that generates $\cC$.
+Notice that the uniqueness of the polygraphic generating set will also be a consequence of~\cref{polygraphimpliesbasis} together with~\cref{UniqueOmegaBasis}.

-All examples from~\cref{ex:disks,ex:sphere,ex:oriental,ex:theta} are freely generated, with the evident polygraphic bases.
+All examples from~\cref{ex:disks,ex:sphere,ex:oriental,ex:theta} are freely generated, with the evident polygraphic generating sets.

-One may regard~\cref{defnbasis} as a freeness condition that competes with Steiner's requirement of the existence of a basis (see~\cref{defnpolygraph}).
+One may regard~\cref{defnpolygraph} as a freeness condition that competes with Steiner's requirement of the existence of a basis (see~\cref{defnbasis}).
 While the two viewpoints are undoubtedly related, the two notions are not equivalent.
 On the one hand, one implication always holds.

-\begin{prop} If an $\omega$-category $\cC$ is freely generated by a polygraphic basis $E$, then $E$ is a basis of $\cC$. \end{prop}
+\begin{prop} If an $\omega$-category $\cC$ is freely generated by a polygraphic generating set $E$, then $E$ is a basis of $\cC$. \end{prop}

 The main ingredients to prove the proposition are already treated as \cite[Proposition~4.2.4]{HenryRegular}.

 \begin{proof} To start with, the set of cells $E$ composition-generates $\cC$ by \cref{PolygraphImpliesCompositionGenerates}.
 Now the $\omega$-category $\cC$ is the colimit of the tower